 The 2018 greeting card consists of several parts, all of which are decorated with blind embossing and hot foil stamping.
 The moose on the front of the card is a very deep and detailed blind embossing on several levels, which required meticulous care both with the motif and during the production process.

-“The structure of the moose’s fur and the details of its face were by far the hardest to achieve,” Chen says, describing his work on this year’s greeting card for Iggesund Paperboard.
+“The structure of the moose’s fur and the details of its face were by far the hardest to achieve,” Chen says, describing his work on the 2018 greeting card for Iggesund Paperboard.

 The large, detailed and deep blind embossing of a moose is done on several levels down to a maximum depth of 5 mm.

 “For every millimetre you add to the height, you double the degree of difficulty,” Kevin Chen explains.
 “The work requires two tooled copper dies which both reproduce the motif and are extremely well aligned to each other.”

 Despite this, he believes it is still possible to do even deeper embossing, for example by spraying water on the surface to be embossed.
 However, this can scarcely be done with series production, instead requiring a handcrafting method.